Help to pay my rent - UNIVERSAL CREDIT (working-age only)

 To MAKE A CLAIM online

 To make a claim for Local Council Tax Support (or Housing Benefit if you fall in to one of the categories above) you will need to complete an outline application form.
+You must start an online claim form as soon as you decide you want to claim.
+You will then be given the option to save it, or complete and submit it to us.

 Are you already claiming Housing Benefit/Council Tax Support and want to tell us about a change in your circumstances ?